 - that you want your images to look as close to what you saw as possible.
 Note, though, that lately reality has a tendency to come in color (it might have been different before the 1950s, but I would not bet on it).

 - or you may decide that you want your images to be closest to the straightest or maybe most automated inversion of the straightest or most automated scan of your negative.
-I’m not sure what the advantage of that is (apart from simplicity and consistency) but it is a valid choice and I try to respect it.
+I’m not sure what the advantage of that is (apart from simplicity and some consistency, in the method if not in the output) but it is a valid choice and I try to respect it.
 Note that this is not the same choice as point 1, unless you’re especially lucky and you have the exact same vision of the world as several pounds of metal, plastic and electronic components stamped “Epson” or “Plustek” on the side.
 At any rate, it does make you dependent on your hardware’s and software’s defaults and limitations (I tend to prefer my own).
 It also means, strictly speaking, that once you have your neg in your hand, anybody could scan it and produce “your” image—it would make no difference.
 Do you really accept that approach to your work?

 - or you may decide that you want your images to be a mix of how you interpret the situation and how you like your pictures to look (if you’re really, really lucky, it’s the same as 1 and 2 and you should run out to buy a lottery ticket), and you do what you want (or can, in my case) to get there.

 I believe in, and advocate approach #3.
 All the choices (film, development, etc.) up to your inversion of the scan will help you get there.
 But it doesn’t stop there.
-ColorPerfect, which I use to do the inversion, has many options for just Black & White.
+ColorPerfect, which I use to do the inversion, has many options for just Black & White, and so do SilverFast and Vuescan.
 And if that’s not enough, then why not use Lightroom, Photoshop, or any other software that helps you produce the picture you want?
 In my case:

 The picture I want is the digital equivalent of a beautiful print that does justice to the world, my experience of it, and my fantasizing about what it could be